 Celebrate the season at the Circus.
-The Holiday Circus, in Brooklyn, performs on several dates in December 2012, including on Christmas Day, 3pm and 7pm.
+The Holiday Circus, in Brooklyn, performs on several dates in December, including on Christmas Day, 3pm and 7pm.
 The event features dozens of world-renowned circus performers under the big top, including tigers, bears, acrobats, jugglers, and magic acts from circuses like Cirque du Soleil, Ringling Bros., Big Apple Circus, and more.
-Tickets are $55, but right now you can get discount tickets online for half off.

 Wax on with the Madame.
-Madame Tussauds Wax Museum in New York City is open on all holidays, with extended hours during Christmas 2012 and New Year’s Day 2013.
+Madame Tussauds Wax Museum in New York City is open on all holidays, with extended hours during Christmas and New Year’s Day.
 It takes approximately an hour and half to complete a visit of Madame Tussauds celebrity wax sculptures, including SCREAM, the interactive horror experience with live actors (appropriate for anyone age 12 or older), Cinema 4D, and Behind the Scenes.
-You can get 20 percent off Madame Tussards discount tickets online (fees included), and about the same for a Tussauds all access pass form Trusted Tours & Attractions from another source (taxes and fees included).
+You can probably even get Madame Tussauds discount tickets if you get them in online advance.
 Madame Tussards is located at 234 W 42 Street, New York, NY.
 Discount parking is available at IKON/Global Garage (143 West 40th St, between Broadway and 7th Ave) when you validate your parking ticket at Madame Tussauds admissions area.

 Believe it (or not).
 Ripley’s Believe It or Not!
-Times Square Odditorium is open on December 25, 2012 from 9am – 1am.
-The New York City attraction, located in the heart of Times Square, Manhattan, features more than twenty unbelievable galleries of interactive and archival exhibits.You can get Ripley’s discount tickets for 22 percent off (no added fees) online from from Trusted Tours & Attractions.
+Times Square Odditorium is open on December 25 from 9am – 1am.
+(You can save on tickets here.)
+The New York City attraction, located in the heart of Times Square, Manhattan, features more than twenty unbelievable galleries of interactive and archival exhibits.You can get Ripley’s discount tickets for 22 percent off online.
 Info & Tickets.